Pierluigi10/react-weather-app/README.md

 # React Weather App

-This web page is a simple portifolio made with Reactjs for training.
+This webpage is a simple project to check the weather forecast and was created with ReactJS for training purposes.

 <br />